The top court in America, the US Supreme Court, has ruled President Donald Trump's travel ban can go into full effect.

-The United States has extended a travel ban to include people from three more countries: North Korea, Venezuela and Chad.
+The travel ban was then extended to include people from three more countries: North Korea, Venezuela and Chad.

-The White House says it has expanded the ban because of how information is shared between the countries' governments.
+The White House said it wanted to expand the ban because of how information is shared between the countries' governments.

 "Making America safe is my number one priority.
 We will not admit those into our country we cannot safely vet," Mr Trump said.